jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#symmetric_state_absorb" name="symmetric_state_absorb"></a> `symmetric_state_absorb(handle: symmetric_state, data: ConstPointer<u8>, data_len: size) -> crypto_errno`
 Absorb data into the state.

-This can be data to be hashed for a hash function, or additional data for an AEAD.
+- **Hash functions:** adds data to be hashed.
+- **MAC functions:** adds data to be authenticated.
+- **Tuplehash-like constructions:** adds a new tuple to the state.
+- **Key derivation functions:** adds to the IKM or to the subkey information.
+- **AEAD constructions:** adds additional data to be authenticated.
+- **Stateful hash objects, permutation-based constructions:** absorbs.

+If the chosen algorithm doesn't accept input data, the `invalid_operation` error code is returned.

+If too much data has been fed for the algorithm, `overflow` may be thrown.

 ##### Params
 - <a href="#symmetric_state_absorb.handle" name="symmetric_state_absorb.handle"></a> `handle`: [`symmetric_state`](#symmetric_state)